 - (a) Metering data for an unmetered load is calculated by NMI Datastream.
 A NMI is assigned for each unique combination of:

 - (i) FRMP;

 - (ii) End User;

 - (iii) LNSP;

 - (iv) TNI; and

 - (v) DLF.

-- (b) An unmetered load NMI may contain multiple market loads or multiple non-contestable unmetered loads with the same Unmetered Device Type, but they must have the same FRMP, End User, LNSP,

-TNI and distribution loss factor.
-An unmetered load NMI cannot have multiple Unmetered Device Types.
+- (b) An unmetered load NMI may contain different market loads or different non-contestable unmetered loads with different Unmetered Device types, but they must have the same FRMP, End User, LNSP, TNI and distribution loss factor.

-(c) An unmetered load NMI may contain a single market load or a single non-contestable unmetered
+- (b)(c) An unmetered load NMI may contain a single market load or a single non-contestable unmetered load.